Who is IP Lookup

 It can also be helpful if you’re trying to determine if a domain is hosted on a legitimate service. – Track down malicious email addresses

-If you find a malicious email address, you can use WHOIS to find out who owns the domain.
+If you find a malicious email address, you can use WHO IS IP lookup to find out who owns the domain.
 You can then contact the owner and request that the email address gets taken down.

 Other uses for DomainTools WHOIS include identifying potential partners, finding out where domains are hosted, and determining if a website is legitimate.

 WHOIS data isn’t perfect, but it can be very helpful for security professionals.
 DomainTools WHOIS is a great tool for anyone who wants to learn more about domains.

 It’s a free resource, so there’s no reason not to use it.

 Let us register your domain name and provide your carbon-neutral website hosting.
 Check out our video below.